jsullivanlive/PDF_Search/README.md

 The website should allow users to upload a pdf document, provide a search string, and get a list of page numbers where the string exists.
 This way they can open their document and easily seek to the term they wanted to find.

-We are not sure yet how we will make money with it, but once it goes viral we can figure it out.
+We are not sure yet how we will make money with it, but once it goes viral we can figure it out!  ;)

 ### Assignment Requirements